Universal Translation Services

 8. Bene docet, qui bene distinguished.

-Translation: Good teaches who explain the differences clearly.
+Translation: Good teachers who explain the differences clearly.

 9. Captatio benevolentiae